MeheheCedy22/unofficial-fiit-stu-thesis/thesis-template/chapters/introduction.typ

 #text(stroke: 0.3pt + red)[
   Bachelor thesis should have 40 standard pages (recommended).
 One standard page is defined as 1800 characters per page.
 This is calculated as 30 rows #sym.times 60 characters per row.
 You can also calculate it as \~250 words per standard page.
 This means that you need \~10,000 words for this document.

   There is total of #underline([#total-words / 10000]) words in this document to fullfil the requirements of the thesis.
 Note that there are so many words because of lorem ipsum text.
+Also note that the accuracy of the word count is not perfect, but it is good enough for this purpose.
 ]

 #pagebreak()